arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-5.md

     p;
 ```

-* Feed `Identity` with a position, and it will give it you back, unmodified. `Identity` is a pure, honest, deterministic function.
+* Feed `Identity` with a position and it will give it you back, unmodified. `Identity` is a pure, honest, deterministic function.
 * Feed `BuildMonad` with a position and it will give it you back, unmodified, but together with a monadic structure.
 This makes `BuildMonad` a nondeterministic function.
+But pretty similar to `Identity`.

-That's a funny function, if you think about it!
+That's a funny function, if you think about it.
 Its signature claims it is nondeterministic: it should be undecided which position to return.
-But in fact, it is not!
-It returns only one position.
+But in fact, it is not: it returns only one position.

 You can think of it as the simplest possible case for a nondeterministic function.
 As a matter of facts, it is deterministic but its type signature lets it operate  in a `Bind` chain, in an nondeterministic context.
 It is a deterministic function acting like it was nondeterministic.

 Here's the takeaways:

-* It is the monadic version of the identity function.
+* `Return` is the monadic version of the `Identity` function.
-* It is traditionally called `return`
+* It is traditionally called `return`.
 * By definition, `bind` and `return` are the minimal implementation of *any* monads.